This post may contain affiliate links.

 From these main hubs you can branch out to smaller resorts, sleepy palm-ridden islands or remote misty hills.

-The city is a kaleidoscope of culture with sacred temples, vibrant markets, sultry street life and cosmopolitan rooftop bars jostling for space.
+Bangkok is a kaleidoscope of culture with sacred temples, vibrant markets, sultry street life and cosmopolitan rooftop bars jostling for space.

+The city is endlessly fascinating, but it’s a major assault on the senses.
 Having a tranquil oasis to escape to in the midst of the hustle makes all the difference.

 The views of life on the Chao Phraya River in Bangkok are captivating, the air feels fresher and you’re perfectly situated for getting around by river ferry, a form of transportation that is both atmospheric and cheap.

-Staying on the river is also a handy way to avoid car and motorcycle traffic, which, quite honestly, can be deafening.
+It’s also a handy way to avoid car and motorcycle traffic, which, quite honestly, can be deafening.

-(The other way to skip traffic is by using the Skytrain.
-Ideally you can get a hotel near both.)
+The other way to skip traffic is by using the Skytrain.
+Ideally you can get a hotel near both.

 Here is a list of the best Bangkok riverside hotels: